Meringue Cookies

 Equipment

-Step 4: Whisk egg whites and vanilla on medium-high speed in the stand mixer until soft peaks form.
+Step 3: Using a stand mixer or hand whisk, whip the egg whites and vanilla on medium-high speed until soft peaks form.

-Step 5: Mix the mixer on low speed with the paddle attached; gradually add sugar in my stand mixer with a spoon as you go.
-After each addition, beat well enough until the sugar is in.
+Step 4: Reduce the mixer speed to low, and gradually add sugar one tablespoon at a time.
+After each addition, beat until the sugar is fully incorporated.

 Storage Tips